automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Koreanosaurus.md

 # Koreanosaurus
-## Description: Guess what country this ornithopod was discovered in.
+## Guess what country this ornithopod was discovered in.